Unlocking Democratic Efficiency: How Coordinated Outcome-Contingent Promises Shape Decisions: Introduction

-The paper proceeds as follow.
-Section \ref{Section Model} sets forth the general setting, Section \ref{section: Stability definition and characterization} defines and characterizes stable promises, Section \ref{Existence and indeterminacy of stable promises} defines and establishes the existence and indeterminacy of the equilibrium and provides its general implications.
-On a case-by-case basis, we describe the equilibrium implications in Section \ref{Section: Equilibrium promises}.
-Section \ref{Section: Discussion} explores additional implications of the equilibria.
-We conclude in the paper section \ref{Section: Conclusion}.
-Appendix A provides the proofs of the paper's main results, and Appendix B presents the supplementary results related to the discussions in Section \ref{Section: Discussion}.
+The paper proceeds as follows.
+Section \ref{Section Model} sets forth the general setting, Section \ref{Section: Strong equilibria} defines our equilibria.
+Section~\ref{subsection: Alternative} discusses the assumptions underlying our equilibria.
+Section \ref{Section: Equilibrium characterization} characterizes our equilibria.
+Section \ref{section: SM equilibria} defines the Strong minimal (SM) equilibria and shows their existence, indeterminacy and general implications.
+We illustrate more detailed implications of SM equilibria in Section \ref{Section: Equilibrium promises} and discuss a dynamic implementation of SM equilibria in Section~\ref{Section: Discussion}.
+We conclude in Section \ref{Section: Conclusion}.
+The appendix provides the proofs of the paper's propositions.
+The supplemental web appendix presents additional generalizations related to the discussions in Sections \ref{Section: Equilibrium promises} and \ref{Section: Discussion}.